trlafleur/Tasmota-Tank-Sensor/README.md

 Tank_Code3-SR04M.be             Is for the SR04 ultrasonic sensor sensor
 ~~~
 In versions 12.2.1, a change was made to the VL53L1 driver in Tasmota to change distance output
-from MM to CM. (issue 17021).
+from MM to CM. (issue: 17021).
 Also in Tasmota 15.2, calls to Berry function​s can no longer have a space
 between function and ​its operand (...), function(...)​ is ok, function​ (...)​ is not!
-(See #24154 and berry-lang/berry#497)
+(See issue: 24154 and berry-lang/berry#497)

 A simple Node-Red flow that is include in GitHub will send an email if tank is low...
 Yes, I know that Tasmota can also send email, but this separates sensor from control.